 Mint is an easy herb to grow at home.
 It’s a perennial, meaning it returns year after year, and the plant flourishes in pots and garden patches alike.
 In fact, it acts like a weed, quickly taking over whatever space you give it.
 There are many varieties to try—from chocolate mint to orange mint to pineapple mint.
 Most recipes call for spearmint, a milder and sweeter variety than peppermint, the kind of mint that gives chewing gum and toothpaste a distinctive menthol flavor.

 Is mint healthy for babies?

 Yes.
 With it’s refreshing smell and bright taste, mint has been used medicinally for thousands of years in tinctures and other therapeutic concoctions.
 It’s believed to aid digestion, so try adding a little minced mint to fruit and yogurt.
-As a flavor-forward food, a very little amount of mint goes a long way and your baby is not likely to consume enough of the herb to get a ton of nutritional value from it.
+As a flavor-forward food, a very little amount of mint goes a long way and baby is not likely to consume enough of the herb to get a ton of nutritional value from it.
 Nonetheless, mint does contain folate, iron, and vitamins A, C, and K.

 Is mint a common choking hazard for babies?